 An Econometric Analysis of North Carolina’s Legislative Right to Counsel, 47 Journal of Law & Education 489 (2018) (with A.R.
 Nelson)

-An Empirical Analysis of University Patent Activity, 7 N.Y.U.
+An Empirical Study of University Patent Activity, 7 N.Y.U.
 Journal of Intellectual Property and Entertainment Law 51-84 (2018) (with B.L.
 Frye)

 A Revealed-Preferences Ranking of Law Schools, 70 Alabama Law Review 495-531 (2017) (with B.L.
 Frye)